dholigum/simple_iot_project/software/readme.md

-IN this folder contains the android studio file of simple IoT project
+If you are looking for the android studio files please check the braches 'software' I have already places there